AllScan UCI120 USB Communications Interface

 The UCI120 provides an Insert I/O jack to support further processing of the signal such as with an Equalizer or PC audio interface, for example with a PC running a program that supports real-time effects processing or that lets you patch in ARRL news or other audio programs.
 The Insert I/O jack has the AGC output on the 3.5mm jack Tip and the Return to the CM1xx input on the jack Ring.

-UCI120 PC Board Renderings
+UCI120 Main PC Board

 Mic Technique